AKP–Gülen movement conflict: 2004 MGK controversy

 While the controversy was ongoing, editor Mehmet Baransu from the Taraf newspaper wrote an article on 28 November 2013 claiming that the decision to bring down the Gülen Movement had in fact been taken during a National Security Council (MGK) meeting in 2004.
 The article claimed that the formal decision to end the movement's political influence had been signed in August 2004 by both Prime Minister Erdoğan and President Abdullah Gül.
-Erdoğan's chief advisor Yalçın Akdoğan denied the claims, but his denial failed to convince the pro-Gulen media.
+Erdoğan's chief advisor Yalçın Akdoğan denied the claims, but his denial failed to convince the pro-Gülen media.
 Samanyolu TV alleged that a decision for the National Intelligence Organisation to maintain surveillance on individuals was included in the leaked documents.

 In response to the leaking of MGK documents, Prime Minister Erdoğan made a statement reiterating his decision to abolish cram schools, while slamming the leak as an act of national treason.

 Resignation of AKP MPs

-The cram school crisis created a split within the AKP's parliamentary group, with pro-Gulen MPs openly voicing their concern over the new educational legislation.
+The cram school crisis created a split within the AKP's parliamentary group, with pro-Gülen MPs openly voicing their concern over the new educational legislation.
 These included İdris Bal, who vocally criticised his party's policy on cram schools and was subsequently referred to the party's disciplinary board for suspension.
 In statements made to the press, Bal had claimed that closing cram schools would mean many youths would be unable to make it to university.
 When his imminent suspension became certain, Bal resigned from the AKP.
-He later formed the Democratic Progress Party (DGP) in November 2014, with many media outlets describing the party as the party of the Gulen Movement.
-Before the June 2015 general election however, Bal resigned as the leader of his new party, accusing the pro-Gulen media of limiting his party's ability to reach out to voters.
-This cast doubt over initial claims that the DGP was a pro-Gulen political party.
+He later formed the Democratic Progress Party (DGP) in November 2014, with many media outlets describing the party as the party of the Gülen Movement.
+Before the June 2015 general election however, Bal resigned as the leader of his new party, accusing the pro-Gülen media of limiting his party's ability to reach out to voters.
+This cast doubt over initial claims that the DGP was a pro-Gülen political party.

-Another key resignation was that of Hakan Şükür in December 2013, who is openly a follower of Gulen and strongly critical of his party's cram school policy. Şükür revealed after his resignation that he had been to visit Gulen on numerous occasions while still an AKP Member of Parliament, telling Gulen that he wanted to resign from his party.
-He claimed that Gulen had delayed his decision.
+Another key resignation was that of Hakan Şükür in December 2013, who is openly a follower of Gülen and strongly critical of his party's cram school policy. Şükür revealed after his resignation that he had been to visit Gülen on numerous occasions while still an AKP Member of Parliament, telling Gülen that he wanted to resign from his party.
+He claimed that Gülen had delayed his decision.